Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

     }
     ```

-1. Add a new empty line in the `ml`'s `param` block.
+1. Add a new empty line in the `mlw`'s `param` block.
 Once done, press `space` which should open a popup that shows you all available parameters for the module.
 If you further press `Ctrl + Space` it should also lead all the metadata for these parameters, which means it shows for example a description for each.
 Now, select the `systemAssignedIdentity` parameter and set it to `true`.

     <img src="./media/Lab8/extraParam.png" alt="Extra parameter" height="200">